promptedbyesha/product-feature-adoption-ab-test-analysis/README.md

 # 📊 Product Feature Adoption & A/B Test Analysis
+> A feature drove significant retention gains for new users — but showed no real impact for returning users.
+> This project demonstrates how segmentation transforms a simple A/B test into a product decision.

 ## Overview
 Designed and analyzed a full A/B experiment on product feature adoption, from hypothesis design to statistical testing to a segmented ship/iterate decision memo, using Python and Power BI.